 From the matters communicated with the entity's audit and control committee, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.

-We describe these matters in disclosure about the matter. our auditor's report unless law or regula tion precludes public
+We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter.